sgnusov/mkregistry/docs.md

 Mixes bears A and B to get a new C bear; generates a "random" D bear.
 Optionally (depending on *all* function inputs), another "random" E bear is generated.

-Issues command with BearMixContract; the old A's and B's BearStates are made historic, the new C's BearState and a new random D's/E's BearState are outputted.
+The old A's and B's BearStates are made historic, the new C's BearState and a new random D's/E's BearState are outputted.

-#### BearMixContract

-The two input states and the two/three output states are BearStates; the C, D and E bears are generated correctly.

 ### BearPresentFlow(val login_from: String, val characteristics: Int, val login_to: String)

 *Handled by all nodes.*

-Issues a command with BearPresentContract, and changes bear's owner.
+Changes bear's owner.

-#### BearPresentContract

-The input and output state are BearStates; the input bear characteristics match the output bear.

 ### BearIssueFlow(val login: String)